RomuloOliveira/basic-learning-challenges/README.md

 ### Meta-Challenge

 Provide a completely separated backend via REST API, restricting thegallery application to consume and display data only.
+This backend may be reused in futures challenges to focus only on UI.

 ### Requirements